 Skip to main content

-When an AI agent reads your product data, it sees your variants as a list of option names, option values, SKUs, prices, and inventory levels.
+When an AI agent reads your product data, it sees your variants as a list of option names, option values, SKUs, and prices.
 If those option names are "Option1" and "Option2," the agent has nothing to work with.

 What AI agents see in your variants